Spotting Possible Signs

 Different Approaches to Giftedness

 Many countries have programmes for gifted children; some have yet to implement them.
 Also, different countries and cultures may have different approaches to recognizing potential.
-If you would like to know more about some of these different approaches, here is a paper written by the eminent British psychologist, Professor Joan Freeman, who specialises in giftedness:
+If you would like to know more about some of the different approaches, here is a paper written especially for Mensa International by the eminent British psychologist, Professor Joan Freeman, who specialises in giftedness.